sieste/doit/README.md

 This R package implements the design of experiments-based interpolation technique (DoIt, Joseph 2012) for approximate Bayesian computations.

-The method uses evaluations of the unnormalised posterior density at a space-filling design of parameter values.
-Normalisation of the posterior is achieved by approximating the target density by a weighted sum of Gaussian kernels centered on the design points.
+The method uses evaluations of an unnormalised density at a space-filling design of parameter values.
+Normalisation is achieved by approximating the target density by a weighted sum of Gaussian kernels centered on the design points.

-DoIt approximates the joint posterior, marginal posteriors, posterior expecations and posterior variances.
+DoIt approximates the joint density, marginal densities, as well as expecations and variances of the target density.
 The package contains functions to optimally choose additional design points, and to calculate the optimal kernel with by cross validation.

 ![Example plot of 2d DoIt approximation](fig/doit-2d.png)

-_Figure: DoIt approximation of a complicated 2-dimensional posterior in 2 waves.
+_Figure: DoIt approximation of a complicated 2-dimensional density in 2 waves.
 See `vignette('doit-2d')` for details._

 ## Installation